coherent-research/dcs-documentation/DCSUserGuide.md

 Field | Description
 ------|------------
 Timestamp | The time at the start of the metering period that the reset occurred..
 This will be in the form dd/MM/yyyy HH:mm.
 Note that if a time is entered that does not correspond to the start of a metering period it will be "rounded" down to the nearest valid time.
-Period value | The estimated period value (i.e. consumption) of the register for the metering period when the reset occured.
+Period value | The estimated period value (i.e. consumption) of the register for the metering period when the reset occurred.
 This must be a numerical value.
-Total Value | The estimated total value of the register immediately before the reset occured. .
+Total Value | The estimated total value of the register immediately before the reset occurred. .
 This must be a numerical value.
 Use Reading Value | If set the Total Value above will be ignored and the total value from the metered data will be used instead.
-This would be the case where the metered data contains a correct total value at the start of the metering period.The estimated total value of the register immediately before the reset occured.
+This would be the case where the metered data contains a correct total value at the start of the metering period.The estimated total value of the register immediately before the reset occurred.
 This must be a numerical value.
 Notes | Used for user information only.

 ## Modifying Register Resets